๐Ÿƒ Taroko Gorge Day Trip: Honest Review & Tips

 • Visiting the park from Taipei is moderately priced and includes transportation and a tour guide.

-• Minimal preparation is required, as you need to figure out transportation and prepare for a long but straightforward train ride to reach it.
+• Minimal preparation is required, as you only need to figure out transportation and prepare for a long but straightforward train ride to reach it.

 A red bridge that connects to a green, lush mountain with trees.